Rush Limbaugh behind a golden EIB microphone saying more in 10 seconds than your average host will say over the course of a career.

 Hello.

-Yes, uh, good afternoon, Russian mega retired Air Force Ditto from San Antonio.
+Mega, retired Air Force Ditto from San Antonio.

-Uh my son's uh Air Force pilot, he's been over there seven times, and uh when I think of all the guys that have served, those that we've lost and been wounded, and uh wonder the kind of appreciation that they're gonna get for their efforts over there, and it makes me furious and uh makes me question whether we ought to just get them out of there now.
+And when I think of all the guys that have served, those that we've lost and been wounded, and I wonder, is this the kind of appreciation that they're going to get for their efforts over there?

-Well, Obama's first plan, you know, was to get them all out of there in 50 days back before we won the thing.
+Well, Obama's first plan, you know, was to get them all out of there in 60 days.

 If that was a good idea two years ago, why wouldn't it be a better idea today?

-The more I looked into it, I said, nope, uh I think he meant to say what he said.
+The more I looked into it, I said, nope, I think he meant to say what he said.

 The Iraqis meant it.

-That's that I don't care, I don't care who's in charge.
+I don't care who's in charge.

-I it's it's too complicated just for for that.
+It's too complicated just for that.

-Uh he's and and whatever he's talking about here in terms of our troops getting out of there is first and foremost an internal Iraqi issue.
+And whatever he's talking about here in terms of our troops getting out of there is first and foremost an internal Iraqi issue.

-Now I know some people think that somehow the Obama camp got with Maliki and they timed all this to happen when it did.
+Now, I know some people think that somehow the Obama camp got with Maliki and they timed all this to happen when it did, their Spiegel interview and so forth.

-Look at me, don't doubt me.
+Look at me.

-Whether it's Obama in the White House or whether it's McCain or before the election, Bush.
+At the end of the day, Nouri al-Maliki is going to do what we want, whether it's Obama in the White House or whether it's McCain or before the election, Bush.

-He just this is just public posturing over there for the Iraqi people and a number of other things for internal Iraqi political purposes.
+This is just public posturing over there for the Iraqi people and a number of other things for internal Iraqi political purposes.

-The end of the day, he knows where his br he knows who's protecting his life and saving his life, and he's gonna do what we want at the end of the day.
+The end of the day, he knows where his brother knows who's protecting his life and saving his life.

-So it's unfortunate it happened, I agree with you.
+I agree with you.

 Okay, we got a poll out there, ladies and gentlemen.